Clastogen: Telomeres

 There is a possibility of clastogens affecting telomeres.
 There can be uncertainty with telomeres that occur short term during the first round of cell division in which there can be chromosomal damage by clastogens.
 Clastogens (which break chromosomes) contribute to telomeric instability because it leads to chromosome end loss or true telomere loss.
-Clastogens can bring on issues with telomeres and cause them to fail to function as intended, most often seen anomalies are seen to occur in human lymphocyes, cancer cell lines, and non-human established cell lines where there is telomere loss and copies of anomalies in the exposed cells, thus, the problems that arise in telomeres can be duplicated and seen in exposed cells.
+Clastogens can bring on issues with telomeres and cause them to fail to function as intended, most often seen anomalies are seen to occur in human lymphocytes, cancer cell lines, and non-human established cell lines where there is telomere loss and copies of anomalies in the exposed cells, thus, the problems that arise in telomeres can be duplicated and seen in exposed cells.

 In addition, studies have shown that rat cells that were exposed to chemical clastogens express telomeric irregularities in function and can remain for several cell generations after treatment has been attempted.

 Research

 In terms of resistance, for a specific clastogen known as "Zeocin", an amino acid residue known as XLF-L115D mutant is flawed in terms of being resistant thus the clastogen activity shows no amount of decreasing.

-In plants and mice cells studies have found that purine receptor agonists adenosine, ATP, ADP, cyclohexyladenosine, phenylisopropyladenosine and dimethylaminopurine riboside can lower the amount of clastogen damage seen in chromosomes and reduce the amount of micronuclei affected brought on by ethylmethane sulfonate and cyclophosphamide.
-Some ligands more than others can stop or reduce the clastogen activity of ethylmethane sulfonate such as adenosine, ADP or DAP.
+In plants and mice cells studies have found that purine receptor agonists adenosine, ATP, ADP, cyclohexyladenosine, phenylisopropyladenosine and dimethylaminopurine riboside can lower the amount of clastogen damage seen in chromosomes and reduce the amount of micronuclei affected brought on by ethyl methanesulfonate and cyclophosphamide.
+Some ligands more than others can stop or reduce the clastogen activity of ethyl methanesulfonate such as adenosine, ADP or DAP.

 In a study where rats were treated with Brevetoxin B (PbTx2), there was a noticeable 2-3 fold growth in the amount of DNA seen in comet tails which tell us that Brevetoxin B shows in vivo clastogenic activity.
 This clastogen activity was seen after Brevetoxin B was injected by way of intratracheal administering in the rat.